jamulussoftware/jamulus/src/res/homepage/manual.md

 If you know the IP address or URL of a server, you can connect to it using the Server Name/Address field.
 An optional port number can be added after the IP address or URL using a colon as a separator, e.g, jamulus.dyndns.org:22124.
 The field will also show a list of the most recently used server addresses.

+### Mute Myself button

+Cuts your stream to the server so that all other musicians cannot hear you.
+Note that while you will also be able to see your levels, other musicans will not.
+However, they will see an icon to indicate that you have muted yourself.

 ### Reverb effect